theAyush-191/Checkly/README.md

 # ✅ Checkly

-**Checkly** is a simple and intuitive To-Do list app built using **Swift**, **UIKit**, and **Core Data**.
+**Checkly** is a simple and intuitive To-Do list app built using **Swift**, **UIKit**, and **Realm**.
 It helps users organize tasks into categories and manage them with ease.
 Ideal for learning how to implement lists, navigation controllers, and persistent local storage in iOS.

 ---